podium-lib/podlet/README.md

 By combining [`publicPathname`](https://github.schibsted.io/Podium/context#public-pathname)
 and [`mountOrigin`](https://github.schibsted.io/Podium/context#mount-origin)
-from the [context](https://github.schibsted.io/Podium/context) object, it is possible to build absolute URIs to a Podlet's proxy endpoints.
+from the [context](https://github.schibsted.io/Podium/context) object, it is possible to build absolute URIs to a podlet's proxy endpoints.

 _Example:_

-This example demonstrates a Podlet server that exposes one http POST endpoint which will be made publicly available through a proxy in a layout and one content endpoint which supplies an HTML form that, when submitted, will make a POST request to the http POST endpoint we defined.
+This example demonstrates a podlet server that exposes one HTTP POST endpoint which will be made publicly available through a proxy in a layout and one content endpoint which supplies an HTML form that, when submitted, will make a POST request to the HTTP POST endpoint we defined.

 ```js
 const app = express();